VinnieM-3/JPEG-Photo-Hot-Pixel-Repair/README.md

 # JPEG Hot Pixel Photo Fixer
-Python tool used to remove hot pixels from JPEG photographs.
+This Python tool can be used to remove hot pixels from JPEG photographs.

 Requires: Python 3, scikit-image, and piexif.